-The most common network filtering programs is iptables.
-In latest Red Hat Enterprise and other linux based Operating system another firewall is available named as Firewalld .
-Iptables was the main method for network packet filtering program in earlier or old Red Hat and CentOS versions.
+The most common network filtering program is iptables.
+In the latest Red Hat Enterprise and another Linux Linux-based operating system, Another new firewall, Firewalld, is available.
+Iptables were the primary method for network packet filtering programs in earlier or older Red Hat and CentOS versions.

 Here we are going to disable and stop default firewall firewalld .

 In the latest version of RHEL / CentOS, both iptables, and Firewalld can be available for use, and then the system may have conflict services installed.
 To prevent an administrator from accidentally starting a service, a service may be masked.
 Masking will prevent if the services are started, nothing will happen.

 Here we are going to fresh install iptables service, may be in your server it already installed.
 Please check other wise install through below command.

 Create Iptables files .
 Run below command for create a blank or null files for iptables.